 - Are there enough beneficial bacteria in your gut?

 - Are there harmful bacteria in your gut?

 - Are your diet and microbiome community balanced or do you need changes to your diet?

 - Diet recommendations to achieve a balanced gut microbiome community.

-How to do a Microbiome Test
+How to Order a Gut Microbiome Test Kit

 Our sample collection kits include step-by-step instructions for collecting a small stool sample.
 You can also click here for an Instruction Video and here for the full Microbiome Sample Collection Instructions.

 Once you have collected your sample, send it back to us for analysis and we will email your results within 3-4 weeks of receipt at our offices.

 You should not change your diet and should continue eating as you usually do.